Traditional vs. Social: How Radio & Social Media Stack Up

 - Time investment – set-up, monitoring, analytics

 - Potential to waste money if managed poorly

 - Limited copy space

-Radio can be expensive to run.
-If you have a limited budget and want prime spots on the highest ranking station in town, you’ll pay big bucks for it.
+Radio ads can be expensive.
+If your bank or credit union has a limited budget and want prime spots on the highest ranking station in town, you’ll pay big bucks for it.
 A single radio commercial can cost from $25 – $125.
 Thinking through the frequency needed for maximum recall, that can add up.

 Facebook ads might have a lower barrier to entry, but the potential to waste money is high if they are not executed properly.
 Well-run ad campaigns can be complicated and time-consuming.
 Consider too if you will be managing them on your own or hiring an agency.
 You can head off some of the cons listed above by hiring professionals, but then budget again becomes a consideration.